jrgenerative/fixed-wing-sim/README.md

 ```
 Results are visualized [here](#results).

-Input for the calculation is:
+Input for the calculation is

 1. a Tornado airframe definition (geometry and airfoil),
 2. center of gravity on the airframe
 1. air speed [m/s]